 Who chose this book?

 The Cultural and Intellectual Community Planning Council, a college committee made up of faculty, staff, and students chose the book.
-It is an engaging book that addresses both this year’s Intellectual theme of “Freedom and Tyranny” and the emerging role of social media in shaping societal change.
+It is an engaging book that addresses both this year’s intellectual theme.

 Why does TCNJ have an “Intellectual Theme” every year?